radius-project/docs/docs/content/getting-started/quickstarts/quickstart-aws-s3/_index.md

 tags: "S3"
 ---

-This reference app will show you:
+This quickstart will show you:

 * How to model an AWS S3 resource in Bicep
 * How to use a sample application to interact with AWS S3